Cyprus problem: Opinion on solutions

-Peace scholars have suggested that a solution to the Cyprus conflict can only be found by including society on a broad base, as political elites were treating the conflict as a source of power and resources.
+Peace scholars have suggested that a solution to the Cyprus conflict can only be found by engaging, and including the voices of, the breadth of civil society, as political elites were treating the conflict as a source of power and resources.

 Reunification of Cyprus

 An international panel of legal experts proposed the "creation of a Constitutional Convention under European Union auspices and on the basis of the 1960 Cyprus Constitution to bring together the parties directly concerned in order to reach a settlement in conformity with the Fundamental Principles".

 In an official White House statement on 8 June 2016, US Vice-president Joe Biden and Turkish Prime Minister Binali Yildirim reaffirmed strong support for "an agreement that reunifies the island as a bi-zonal, bi-communal federation".
+After the collapse of Crans-Montana Summit in 2017, the Turkish Cypriot leadership and Turkey changed their policy from bi-zonal, bi-communal federation to the two-state solution.

+At least since 1991, the United Nations Security Council has described its desired solution as "a bicommunal, bizonal federation with political equality".
+The most recent expression of this opinion, in January 2025, was unanimous.

 Two-state solution

 Turkey has often expressed its support for the two-state solution, most notably by Turkish President Recep Tayyip Erdoğan during his visit to Northern Cyprus in 2020.

 A number of observers suggest partition is the best solution.